keenanpayne/keenanpayne.com/posts/introducing-v5.md

 I've treated my website as such a trivial thing for so long that committing to spending time rebuilding it required a shift in my mindset.
 I [reflected](/improve-work-well-being-deliberate-reflection/) on the value my website provides to me—inspiration, challenge, ownership, character, communication—and reaffirmed my interest and dedication to it by doing so.

 While reflecting, I recalled how much I enjoyed working on my website growing up.
-I spent _so much time_ tinkering with designs, learning new technology, emulating others, and trying to express myself through my passion for coding.
+I spent _so much time_ tinkering with designs, learning new technology, emulating others, and expressing myself through my passion for coding.

 So, with all of this free time on my hands, why not invest myself in something I'm passionate about and see where it leads me?